32 epic bucket list family vacation ideas

 Doing a road trip around southern Utah is a great bucket list trip for families, full of epic landscapes and hikes.

 There are five national parks in Utah (Arches, Canyonlands, Capitol Reef, Zion, and Bryce Canyon).
-While these are all family friendly, I think Arches and Bryce Canyon are best for children, because there are plenty of easier hikes, and the rocks formations you’ll see when hiking in Arches and Bryce are unforgettable.
+While these are all family-friendly, I think Arches and Bryce Canyon are best for children, because there are plenty of easier hikes, and the rock formations you’ll see when hiking in Arches and Bryce are unforgettable.

 The smaller Goblin Valley State Park, between Canyonlands and Capitol Reef, is also perfect for kids as they can freely wander and explore the small, squat rock formations (the goblins) clustered throughout the valley.
 Or go explore narrow slot canyons found throughout the region.